howerest/sdkzer/README.md

 ## 1. Implementing your SDK with sdkzer ##

 Build an npm package exporting all your SDK entities.
+Each entity is a class which inherits from Sdkzer.

-To see an SDK example using sdkzer, have a look at [sdkzer-sdk-sample](https://github.com/howerest/sdkzer-sdk-sample) repository.
+To see an SDK example using Sdkzer, have a look at [sdkzer-sdk-sample](https://github.com/howerest/sdkzer-sdk-sample) repository.

 ### Install